 After being discovered in Düsseldorf’s club Checkers, blond beauty Claudia Schiffer became one of the most successful models of the 1980s.

 Schiffer was born on 25 August 1970 in Rheinberg and originally wanted to become a lawyer like her father before she was contracted by the model agency Metropolitan in 1987.
-One year later she appeared on the Chanel catwalks, became head designer Karl Lagerfeld’s muse and the face of the company.
+One year later she appeared on the Chanel catwalks, became head designer Karl Lagerfeld’s muse, and ultimately the face of the company.
 Lagerfeld dropped her many years afterwards.
-Nonetheless she managed her career with continuing success on the catwalks and as a photo model.
+Nonetheless, she managed her career with continuing success on the catwalks and as a photo model.
 Today she is still active whilst caring for her children.

 Actually, his name is Karl Otto Lagerfeldt but almost certainly the fashion artist would not care to be reminded of this, since for him, history and the even immediate past are always long passé.
 He is firmly, perhaps fundamentally based in the here and now.
 Somewhat accordingly he also keeps silent about his birth year, either 10 September 1933 or 1938.

 Age seems obsolete anyway when you keep reinventing your surroundings.
 Lagerfeld is one of the most famous and popular contemporary designers in the world; his turn-over rate of collections, inspirations and circles is quite astonishing.
 He appears to have endless energy plus an interest in current lifestyle, transcending the boundaries of fashion.